Our Staff

 I graduated from Racine Lutheran High school in 1983, and then I attended UW-Oshkosh and finished my teaching degree at Purdue University.
 I have been teaching for over 25+ years and coaching for over 30+ years!

-I have been married for 36 years to my husband, Rob, who is semi-retired and working for Wilks Bros.—the farm I grew up on in Union Grove.
+Besides teaching at Concordia, I am also the Varsity Volleyball & Varsity Softball Coach at Racine Lutheran High School.
+I can be found in a gym somewhere!!
+I have been married for 37 years to my husband, Rob, who is semi-retired and working for Wilks Bros., the farm I grew up on in Union Grove.
 We have raised 3 great kids who are all happily married.
-Amber (Andy) - live in Michigan & 2 sons--Carter (2) & Owen (8 mo).
-Tim (Tierney), & Ty (Amy) live in Mt.
+Amber (Andy) - live in Michigan & 2 sons--Carter (3 1/2) & Owen (1 1/2).
+Tim (Tierney) and 1 son --Graham (14 weeks) & Ty (Amy) live in Mt.
 Pleasant.
-All of us attended and graduated from
+All of us attended and graduated from Racine Lutheran High School.
+My husband and I live “in the country” in the town of Raymond on the other side of the “I”.
+I end up putting lots of miles on my car.
+I do enjoy watching sports, spending time with my family & friends, and photography!
+My husband and I enjoy UTVing and snowmobiling.

 I love being a wife, a mom, but especially a GRAMMY.
-My favorite activity is to spend time with my 2 grandsons--Carter & Owen.
+My favorite activity is spending time with my 3 grandsons--Carter, Owen, & Graham.
 I enjoy spoiling them as much as possible.
+God has blessed me in so many ways with family, coaching, & teaching!

 I have resided in Union Grove since moving from Illinois with my family in 1997, when my step-father took over ownership of a well drilling company.
 I graduated from Union Grove Union High School and began studying Early Childhood Education at Gateway Technical College.
 In 2005, I started my family of three children.
 While they were young, prior to entering school, I started a state licensed in-home childcare center.
 The opportunity to stay at home with my children while promoting socialization and development of other children was priceless.